daniel-shuy/scripted-scalatest-sbt-plugin/README.md

 | Task               | Description                                                                                                                                                                                                                                                                 |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | scripted-scalatest | Executes all test configured in `scriptedScalaTestSpec`.
 This task must be [configured for scripted-plugin to run in the `test` script file](#step-5-configure-test-script). |

-## Known Issues

-Currently, mixing in `BeforeAndAfter` into your ScalaTest Suite/Spec and implementing `before` will cause errors.
-This will be fixed in future versions.

 ## Roadmap